-ACADEMIC HONESTY
+PLNU ACADEMIC HONESTY POLICY

 Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
-As stated in the university catalog, "Academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
-Such acts include plagiarism, copying of class assignments, and copying or other fraudulent behavior on examinations.
-A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for a) that particular assignment or examination, and/or b) the course."
-See Academic Policies for full text.
+Academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
+A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for that assignment or examination, or, depending on the seriousness of the offense, for the course.
+Faculty should follow and students may appeal using the procedure in the university Catalog.
+See Academic Policies for definitions of kinds of academic dishonesty and for further policy information.